Trans-Canada Highway: Central Ontario / Georgian Bay route

-Prince Edward Island Route
+Prince Edward Island route

 Another spur route of the Trans-Canada Highway splits off the mainline in eastern New Brunswick.
 This route connects to Prince Edward Island across the 13 km Confederation Bridge, crosses the central part of Prince Edward Island, including through the provincial capital of Charlottetown, before crossing back to the mainland on a ferry.
-This length of the route is 234 km (145 miles), and consists of New Brunswick Highway 16, Prince Edward Island Highway 1, and Nova Scotia Highway 106.
+This length of the route is 234 km, and consists of New Brunswick Highway 16, Prince Edward Island Highway 1, and Nova Scotia Highway 106.
 This leg of the Trans-Canada Highway sees moderately high traffic volumes and is an important tourist route.
 The Confederation Bridge is often viewed as an attraction in itself.
 Although the highway is mostly a two-lane route, portions of the route are built as two-lane expressways.

 Bypasses

 Two short bypasses are also considered part of the Trans-Canada Highway system.
 These include the 42 km Perimeter Highway 100 bypass around Winnipeg, which provides an expressway standard alternative to the crowded Highway 1 in the city centre, and the 34 km two-lane Kenora Bypass (Highway 17A), which is a two-lane route that bypasses the entire town to the north.